What Is More Dangerous, a Baby or an Adult Rattlesnake?

-So, we have heard more than once over the years that baby rattlesnakes are more dangerous than adult rattlesnakes.
-And, seeing a live baby rattlesnake in the driveway of my father’s suburban house recently has sparked my interest to find out more!
+We have heard more than once over the years that baby rattlesnakes are more dangerous than adult rattlesnakes.
+And after spotting a live baby rattlesnake in the driveway of my father’s suburban house recently, I decided it was time to dig into what is actually going on.

 Baby Western Rattlesnake in the driveway

-This means that a defensive bite from an adult could be significantly more severe than that of a young rattlesnake.
-See this article in Bay Nature.
+That is why a defensive bite from an adult rattlesnake can be significantly more severe than a bite from a young rattlesnake.

 Close-ups of the baby Western Rattlesnake exhibiting just 2 buttons on its rattle.